Ziccmann/CyberSense/README.md

 ## Contributing

 Contributions to CyberSense are always welcome, whether it's fixing bugs, adding new features, or improving documentation.
 Please feel free to fork the repository and submit pull requests.

-## License

-CyberSense is released under the MIT License.
-See the bundled [LICENSE](LICENSE) file for details.